 As summer is gearing up, Jason and I have started to discuss where we’d like to road trip with the kids this year.
 I just love having the whole family together in the car singing, playing games, and exploring new sights.
-I’ve gathered 10 of our past favorite road trips for some ultimate inspo.
+I’ve gathered 10 of our best road trips from NYC for some ultimate inspo.

-Back in March Ryder and I took a trip to Philly and he’s still raving about it.
-Taking the bus from midtown allowed this road trip to truly be effortless.
+Back in March Ryder and I took a road trip from NYC to Philly and he’s still raving about it.
+Taking the Megabus from midtown allowed this trip to truly be effortless.
 The long bus ride is a great way to have a quality catch up when carving out one on one time with one of your kids.
 Once there, we went to all the major sights and definitely filled up on amazing Philly cheese steaks.
 Philadelphia is an amazing city for kids of all ages.

 Shelter Island is a summer dream come true.
 The perfect distance from the city to feel like you’ve had a family fun road trip but not long enough to all go mad.
 Hehe.
 Once you’ve arrived your kids will enjoy a ferry ride, building sand castles at the beach, poolside snack breaks, and more.
 Us adults relish in the fresh seafood, beautiful quaint architecture, and the gorgeous sunsets.
 I’ve been counting down the days until we get to go back.